okkur/syna/exampleSite/content/blog/latest/contact.md

 +++
-# Simply removing the comment fragment from the latest posts page
+# Simply removing the cotnact fragment from the latest posts page
 +++